kmegoryc/supercube/src/pages/index.md

       ensures even coverage and proper exposure for every mask.

-      **In as little as 5 minutes** you can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
-Supercube is \*\*simple to operate and is priced at a fraction of the cost of similar units**.* We want to make Supercube accessible to everyone.
-Whether you are a firefighter in rural Nebraska or a critical care nurse in New York City, you deserve safe and effective PPE. <br><br>*\*Cycle time for Pro model.
-Standard model time is ~40 minutes.*
+      You can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
+Supercube is **simple to operate and is priced at a fraction of the cost of similar units***.* We want to make Supercube accessible to everyone.
+Whether you are a firefighter in rural Nebraska or a critical care nurse in New York City, you deserve safe and effective PPE.
     section_id: why
   - type: section_features
     title: ""